ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

       ├── TensileLibrary_Type_..._gfx906.co
       ├── TensileLibrary_Type_..._gfx906.yaml                # [D]

-Note that the lines in the build output are marked as A,B,C, and D for reference.
+Note that the lines in the build output are marked as A, B, C, and D for reference.

 - Line [A]: Shows the parent catalog for gfx1030, the first of the three parent catalogs generated.

 - Line [B]: Shows a fallback child catalog that references each of the architecture-specific fallback kernels in the associated ``.hsaco`` files.
   This implies that at least some of the parameter or problem type combinations for *DD_Contraction_l_Alik_Bjlk_Cijk_Dijk* haven't been explicitly tuned for these architectures.
   Note that the matching ``.hsaco`` files (above line [B]) are code object libraries for HIP source kernels.
   These files are referenced by the fallback catalog.

 - Line [C]: Shows a child catalog for gfx900 that references both HIP source and assembly source kernels found in the associated ``.hsaco`` and ``.co`` files, respectively.

 - Line [D]: Shows a child catalog for gfx906, similar to the gfx900 catalog.
 However, notice that there is only one associated
   ``.co`` file.
 This implies that the catalog contains only assembly source kernels.

 **Example: Parent solution selection catalog**